-When a process is created, a pointer to an empty segment table is inserted into the process control block.
+When a process is created, an empty segment table is inserted into the process control block.
 Table entries are filled as new segments are allocated for the process.

 The segments are returned to the free segment pool when the process terminates.